Divya110205/Square-root-of-a-number/README.md

-# Find the square root of a number
+# Ex 2b: Find the square root of a number
+## DATE: 29.08.23
 ## AIM:
 To write a program to find the square root of a number.